19hours/sg-statutes/Acts/Road Traffic Act.md

 (8) Any person who is guilty of an offence under subsection (7) arising from his failure to comply with subsection (3) shall, if he had in driving or attempting to drive a motor vehicle at the time of the accident referred to in that subsection caused any serious injury or death to another person, be liable on conviction —

-(a) to a fine not exceeding $3,000 or to imprisonment for a term not exceeding 12 months; and
+(a) to a fine not exceeding $3,000 or to imprisonment for a term not exceeding 12 months or to both; and

+[Act 10 of 2017 wef 20/06/2017]

-(b) in the case of a second or subsequent conviction, to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 2 years.
+(b) in the case of a second or subsequent conviction, to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 2 years or to both.

 [11/96; 21/2002]

+[Act 10 of 2017 wef 20/06/2017]

 (9) Where a person is convicted of an offence under subsection (7) arising from his failure to comply with subsection (3), the court convicting him shall —